-Advanced Option Pricing
+Advanced Pricing Sample Lesson

 If you spend any time in the option world, you will hear about fancy binomial and trinomial pricing models and about the “Greeks“.
 While becoming expert in these topics is important for inventoriers, it’s not nearly so much so for positional investors.
 This course tells you what you need to know, especially if you are an institutional investor looking to use options to hedge stock positions.